ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

 * Being in the Admin group in the OCF org on GitHub, which grants the ability to directly commit to any repository
-* Being a Team Maintainer of the Staff and Admin teams of the OCF org on GitHub
 * Access to the RT admin interface
 * Admin privileges to the OCF status blog